mirrorz-org/oh-my-mirrorz/README.md

 ## Proxy

-This script sends two kinds of http request: python `requests` to get metadata and `curl` to do actual speed test.
+This script sends two kinds of http request: python `urllib.request` (built-in) to get metadata and `curl` to do actual speed test.

 Some sites provide their meta data (`mirrorz.json`) in a place that is hard to access, which you may use a proxy.
-In this case you may set `HTTP_PROXY` or `HTTPS_PROXY`, which is used by python `requests`.
+In this case you may set `HTTP_PROXY` or `HTTPS_PROXY`, which is used by python `urllib.request`.

 In some settings you may use a proxy to do actual downloading, in this case you may set `http_proxy` or `https_proxy`.
-Note that these lowercase envs are also read by python `requests`.
+Note that these lowercase envs are also read by python `urllib.request`.